mtumilowicz/java11-arrays-parallel-methods/README.md

 # project description
 We provide examples for methods mentioned above:
-* accumulate and propagate sum across the array
+* accumulate and carry sum across the array
     ```
     int[] binaryArray = {0, 0, 1, 0, 1, 1, 1, 0, 1};